heraaali/heraaali.github.io/content/reading/_index.md

 +++

 I have exactly two states: reading a book or looking for a new book to read.
-I'm currently reading _The Buying of Lot 37: Welcome to Night Vale Episodes, Vol. 3_ by Joseph Fink and Jeffrey Cranor.

 In order, here are the books I've read in 2020: